 3. Conduct a summative conference.

-Districts may decide to continue the summative process in the 2021-2022 school year, if the school board agrees.
-This may decrease stress for teachers and allow them to become more comfortable within the shifting learning environments.
-If the decision is made to carry over the Teacher Summative Report process to the 2021-2022 school year, all data entered for 2020-2021 and 2021-2022 will be on the Teacher Summative Report completed in the spring of 2022.
+To decrease stress, districts may decide to carry forward the summative process in the 2022-2023 school year, if the school board agrees.
+If that decision is made, all data entered since the teacher’s last summative report will be included on the Teacher Summative Report completed in the spring of 2023.
 If a district decides to follow this option, NEE recommends that evaluation, data entry, evidence collection, and feedback continue as normal for this year.